AlyaGomaa/indigo/_posts/2021-01-09-Operating-System-Concepts-Essentials-Notes.md

 We use paging so that the lookup table wont get very big. paging is deviding the ram to several blocks 4kB each

-ram blocks are called pages, virtual memory block are calles frames
+ram blocks are called frames, virtual memory block are calles pages